Joshrizika/Cat-and-Mouse-Game/README.md

 ## Creature

 Creature is an abstract class that specific creatures are instances of.
-There are methods in Creature that are used in these children classes.  because it is an abstract class it can have multiple inhertance which allows it to be used by multiple different creatures.
+There are methods in Creature that are used in these children classes.  because it is an abstract class it can have multiple inheritance which allows it to be used by multiple different creatures.

 ## Mouse, Cat, InfinityStone, and Thanos OOP